 NonEU/EEA/Switzerland citizens, plus the family members who want to move and settle to Malta may do so under the rules of Malta Residence and Visa Programme.
 For example, an annual income of at least EUR 100,000 accumulated outside Malta or personal funds or capital of at least EUR 500,000 must be confirmed at the time a foreigner applies for Malta Residence and Visa Programme.
 Another important condition for moving to Malta refers to the accommodation in this country.
 It is necessary to rent a property for an annual lease of EUR 16,000 or to purchase one worth EUR 350,000.

 A clear criminal record, health insurance, and not spending more than 6 months outside Malta in 5 years of living in this country are other significant requirements to join the Malta Residence and Visa Programme.
-The same requirements will be imposed since 2021 to British citizens, as they are no longer part of the European Union.
+The same requirements will be imposed in 2021 to British citizens, as they are no longer part of the European Union.
 Or the moment, they are covered by the Withdrawal Agreement that expires at the end of 2020.
 You can benefit from complete legal advice from our Maltese immigration lawyers and find out more about this programme and about how to move to Malta with the proper type of visa.
 Our team can help you apply for Malta citizenship too.

 Relocating to Malta from USA